Followers Cart Logo

 How many followers are required to make money on Instagram

-There is no straight answer to this question.
-Brands want to ensure that its marketing money is properly spent when working with influencers.
-Brands pay attention to how often your community is involved, regardless of the number of followers you have, since that implies more people will know about your product, which could lead to more sales.
-When it comes to brands, it's not just about how many people follow you or how engaged you are.
+There’s no straightforward answer to this question.
+Brands want to ensure that their marketing money is properly spent when working with influencers.
+While some people choose to buy Instagram followers to increase their numbers, brands pay closer attention to how often your community is involved, regardless of your follower count, since that suggests more people will notice your product and it could lead to more sales.
+When it comes to brands, it’s not just about how many people follow you or how engaged you are.

 Rate of Engagement is Vital